bbeek/refactorlegacy/Demos/ExtractAndRename/DemoSteps.md

                 Math.Min(quantity * itemPrice * 0.1m, 100);
 ```

-replace all local variables for basePrice
+replace all local variables for basePrice with Ctrl+. -> introduce local. (for basePrice, for all occurences)
 test after each rename

 ```